 These may seem less exciting than your assets, but once you learn accounting 101 and grasp the balance sheet, you’ll understand that both are equally important.

 On a company's balance sheet, equity refers to the amount of the funds contributed by the owners (also known as the stockholders) plus the retained earnings (or losses).
 This is also referred to as "shareholders' equity".

-That in essence is the crucial principle you need to understand about your balance sheet - assuming that each of your transactions is recorded correctly and transferred correctly to your balance sheet, everything should add up to the penny.
+That in essence is the crucial principle you need to understand about your balance sheet and Accounting 101 The Income Statement - assuming that each of your transactions is recorded correctly and transferred correctly to your balance sheet, everything should add up to the penny.